webshotarchive/docs/docs/tutorial-basics/setting-up-screenshots-with-cypress.md

 You can find the Github Action code that run on pull request [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/pr.yml) and the Github Action code that run on push to the `main` branch [here](https://github.com/toshimoto821/webshot-archive-docs/blob/main/.github/workflows/main.yml).

 :::tip
 For comparision screenshots you will need to have a main branch or base branch with the screenshots already uploaded to the Webshot Archive API.
 Webshot Archive stores images with their commit hash so if you want to compare screenshots from a PR to the main branch, you will need to have the screenshots from the main branch saved.
+Your first PR will not have any screenshots to compare to, thats ok.
+After you merge your first PR, the main branch screenshots will be uploaded to the Webshot Archive API (using the Github Action below) and you will be able to compare screenshots from future PRs to the main branch.
 :::

 ## Cypress Configuration